 Our Women’s Development Programme aims to increase the representation of women in our senior positions, become an employer of choice for top female talent, and create a culture that supports people to perform at their best, regardless of gender.
 Recent campaigns have included creating inspiring case studies in association with the Engineering Council, and working as engineering partners of the AJ’s Women in Architecture student bursary award.

 We are part of the government initiative ‘STEM learning’.
 This promotes a world-leading education for all young people in science, technology, engineering and mathematics (STEM).
-Currently, we have 44 STEM ambassadors – nearly double that of last year – who volunteer their time to encourage and inspire young people to progress further in the STEM subjects.
+Our STEM ambassadors from across the firm volunteer their time to encourage and inspire young people to progress further in the STEM subjects.

 We maintain a strong link with academia and continue to support universities in a number of ways, including:

 - Guest lecturing and seminar teaching

 - Tutorials and coursework

 - Course development and materials preparation

 - Panel members for both educational and awarding bodies

 - Mentoring and work placements

 In October 2017, Partner Ian Durbin co-delivered the inaugural lecture for University College London’s new MEng in Engineering and Architectural design.